DSAILatKAIST/awesome-reviews-kaist/paper-review/Reviewpaper2_20214798_Esmeedehaas.md

 ## **5. Conclusion**

-Our experiments show that our approach, Neural JPEG, improves JPEG encoding and decoding through sparse RNN smoothing and learned quantization tables that are trained end-to-end in an dierentiable framework.
-The proposed model leads to better compression/reconstruction at lowest bit rates when evluated using metrics

-such as MSE, PSNR and also using perceptual metrics (LPIPS, MS-SSIM) that are known to be much closer to human perception.
-Most importantly, the improved encoder-decoder remains entirely compatible with any standard JPEG algorithm but produces signicantly better colors than standard JPEG.
-We have shown that we can achieve improvement without directly estimating the entropy of the DCT coecients, only regularizing the sparse maps and quantization tables.
+The experiments show that the proposed approach, Neural JPEG, improves JPEG encoding and decoding through sparse RNN smoothing and learned quantization tables that are trained end-to-end in an differentiable framework.
+The proposed model leads to better compression/reconstruction at lowest bit rates when evluated using metrics such as MSE, PSNR and also using perceptual metrics (LPIPS, MS-SSIM) that are known to be much closer to human perception.
+Not to forget the most important contribution, the improved encoder-decoder remains entirely compatible with any standard JPEG algorithm but produces signiffcantly better colors than standard JPEG.
+The authors show that they can achieve improvement without directly estimating the entropy of the DCT coefficients, by only regularizing the sparse maps and quantization tables.

-### **Summary**

-How ever ,
+A view ideas on this paper:
-Our model does struggles due to some artifacts, but these can be removed with JPEG artifact removal and we note that our overall model ensures the structure/content of image is kept intact.
-In other words, whenever we operate at the lowest bit rates (see Figure 2), JPEG completely loses image information while the Neural JPEG makes up the dierence since it can recover majority of missing chunks of features.
-Since JPEG quality based on PSNR at 0.25bpp is equivalent to Neural JPEG image quality at 0.19bpp, we conclude that even at the lowest bit rates, our model tries to remember majority of the signal.
+* The authors later mention that their model struggles due to some artifacts> They mention that they can be removed with JPEG artifact removal and note that the overall model ensures the structure/content of image is kept intact.
+It does not seem to affect the work much, but maybe in the future this can be improved too.
-Conclusions and Future Work

-### **Future ideas**

-* xx
-*	xx
+* As the authors explain in their method section that each discrete cosine transform (DCT) coefficient is multiplied by the original JPEG encoder with corresponding edit score as retrieved the process mentioned in part 3.
+They did not do any experimenting with this encoder, maybe future works can do more experiments regarding this.
+* They also do not really mention anything thing of why they specifically chose these datasets so I wonder what results would be like using more complicated datasets.

 ---
 ## **Author Information**